A message from Marcus Williams, Pyndan Camel Tracks

 In line with current Government restrictions and guidelines, Pyndan Camel Tracks has made some changes to ensure that we are all COVID safe.
 Please take a moment to read not only about our efforts but also our suggestions for your obligations before arriving to meet your camels on tour.

-What Pyndan Camel Tracks are doing to ensure your safety:
+What Pyndan Camel Tracks is doing to ensure your safety:

 - All Pyndan Camel Tracks staff have undertaken the COVID-19 Infection Control training provided by the Australian Government Department of Health.

-- Pyndan Camel Tracks will be abiding by NT Government regulations in relations to outdoor gatherings and will limit capacity of camel rides accordingly.
+- Pyndan Camel Tracks abides by NT Government regulations in relations to outdoor gatherings and will limit capacity of camel rides accordingly.

-- Pyndan Camel Tracks regularly cleans all touch points and equipment in accordance with guidance from Safe Work Australia and public health authority.
+- Pyndan Camel Tracks regularly cleans all touch points and equipment in accordance with guidance from Safe Work Australia and public health authority to promote smart hygiene.

-- Hand washing areas are provided; alcohol-based hand sanitiser is available in our vehicle and in public areas.
-Hand santiser is not provided while you are seated on your camel.
+- Two hand washing areas are provided; alcohol-based hand sanitiser is available in our vehicle and in public areas at Pyndan Camel Tracks.

-- During the camel ride, several camels are joined to each other by ropes; each camel is spaced at a greater distance apart than the 1.5m physical distancing rule.
+- For camel tours, with several camels joined to each other by ropes, each camel is spaced at a greater distance apart than the 1.5m physical distancing rule.

 - Each camel may seat two persons, providing they are from the same booking.

-- Tour guides may assist a customer to climb onto the camel, which would involve contact for less than three minutes.
+- Cameleer tour guides may assist a customer to climb onto the camel, which would involve contact for less than three minutes.

 - Should you feel unwell in the days before your camel ride please phone us to discuss postponing your camel ride.